 And the music?
 Well, more on that later, but we don’t think you ever need to shell out gobs of cash for tracks.
 We’ll show you how to achieve whatever mood you need to for the price of a few coffees a month.

-Filmmaking is storytelling, and even if you are just starting out — maybe you’re working on projects for family members, or donating your time to produce a video for a friend’s wedding — it’s vital that your video tells the story of what ever project you’re working on.
+Filmmaking is storytelling, and even if you are just starting out — maybe you’re working on projects for family members, or donating your time to produce a video for a friend’s wedding — it’s vital that your video tells the story of whatever project you’re working on.

 Don’t fall into the same trap that many amateur videographers fall into and spend all of your editing hours on the video.
-Picking the right music for amateur videographer projects and crafting a mood with sound can help give your final video a unique perspective and stand out.
+Picking the right music for amateur videographer projects and crafting a mood with sound can help give your final video a unique perspective that stands out.

 While editing the right shots together in the right order is a huge part of telling the story through video, you can’t forget about the music.
 And focusing on music for amateur videographer projects is an often-overlooked step in the process.

 Let’s say you’re working on a project, like a wedding, and you spend hours and hours cutting together the perfect video.
 Then you select the perfect track to set the mood of the piece (not too sentimental, up-beat, positive, hopeful) and add it to your edited video.

 In lots of cases where clients don’t like a video and don’t know why, they are responding to the soundtrack.
-Maybe they are more sentimental than you are in general.
+Maybe they are more sentimental than you are.
 Pick a sappier song, send them the new cut, and see if they have a different response to your edit.

 And while the right song can make a video perfect, the wrong song can ruin it.
-If you end up accidentally picking the wrong music for your amateur videographer project, it can make a video feel cheap, repetitive, or simply communicate the wrong mood to the viewer.
+If you end up accidentally picking the wrong music for your project, it can make a video feel cheap, repetitive, or simply communicate the wrong mood to the viewer.